HL7/fhir-shorthand/input/pagecontent/reference.md

   Description:    "Defines constraints and extensions on the patient resource for the minimal set of data to query and retrieve patient demographic information."
   ```

-Any rules defined for the profiles would follow immediately after the keyword section.
+Rules defining the profile follow immediately after the keyword section.

 #### Defining Rule Sets

 Rule sets provide the ability to define rules and apply them to a compatible target.
 The rules are copied from the rule set at compile time.
 Any item admitting rules can have one or more rule sets applied to them.
 The same rule set can be used in multiple places.

-All types of rules can be used in rule sets.
+All types of rules can be used in rule sets, including [insert rules](#insert-rules), enabling the nesting of rule sets in other rule sets.
+Circular dependencies are not allowed.

 Rule sets are defined by using the keyword `RuleSet`:

 ```
-RuleSet: {RuleSetName}
+RuleSet: {name}
-* {rule1}
+{rule1}
-* {rule2}
+{rule2}
 // More rules
 ```